JBostrom/MolecularRiftv2/Readme.md

 * DVI-D or HDMI graphics output
 * DX11 capable graphics adapter
 * 4 GB Memory
+* Git lfs

 <h3>Optional</h3>
 * Universal Wireless Remote Controller / Gamepad

 <h2>FAQ</h2>

+Question: Can I use the latest version of the (Unity, Oculus Runtime, Leap Motion) SDK’s?
+Answer: Probably not, use all the versions specified above.

 Question: I don't see any molecules/proteins, just a background image.
 Why is that?

-Answer: You probably don't have openbabel installed.
-Please install it and try again.
+Answer: You probably don't have openbabel installed correctly.
+Please check your installation.

 Question: After installing Oculus Runtime 1.3, the graphics (especially details) is distorted at longer distances.
 Can I improve the graphics?
 Answer: Yes you can!
 This is due to something known as supersampling.
 Here's a good description of how to improve graphics on Oculus Rift: http://www.roadtovr.com/improve-oculus-rift-game-image-quality-using-this-tool-oculus-debug-tool/.
 Be sure to read the instructions and follow every step of it.

+Question: It still doesn’t work.
+Any hints?
+Answer: Make sure you pull down all files correctly (also the one from Github’s LSF), and that your computer meets the requirements.